MA, Psychology, Professional Clinical Counseling

 - Advanced Individual Counseling: Implement theory and techniques from multiple orientations to therapeutic problems of individuals.

-- Psychopathology and Diagnostics: Apply diagnostic assessment and criteria to clinical cases.
+- Assessment, Psychopathology and Diagnostics: Apply assessment techniques to include crisis evaluation and diagnostic assessment to clinical cases.

 - Ethics, Law, and Professional Issues: Apply ethical and professional decision making to issues in the practice of psychotherapy and counseling.

-- Marital Individual, and Group Theories and Interventions: Implement theory and techniques to therapeutic problems and developmental challenges.
+- Group Counseling Theories and Interventions: Implement theory and techniques to facilitate a group process.

-- Psychopharmacology: Analyze the role of psychopharmacological agents on the prevention and treatment of psychological dysfunction.
+- Psychopharmacology: Analyze the role of the psychopharmacological agents on the prevention and treatment of psychological dysfunction.

 Applicants must have regular admission status prior to enrollment in graduate coursework.
 Applicants from the Washington Campuses are permitted to enroll in up to 12 credits of graduate coursework prior to receiving regular admission.